Humboldthain Park

 The nearly 90-meter-high Flak bunker in Humboldthain offers a stunning view over Berlin.
 You can take a relaxing walk up the hill in a circular path, and in winter, it’s even great for sledding.
 The divers experiences here are fantastic: from small raves to live concerts and just hanging around.
 On New Year’s Eve, it’s one of the best spots to watch the city’s fireworks!
 If you’re lucky, you might even see climbers scaling the bunker wall.
 The adjacent park is perfect for a picnic and surprisingly well maintained, especially for Wedding.
 Definitely worth a visit!

-M J - 4 months ago
+M J - a year ago

 A fairly big and nice park to be in.
 It is quite the place amongst a good amount of people.
 There are many smaller play parks for kids within this park and also a summer pool area.
 One can go there and experience it with a small fee.
 A highlight in that area.

-Alka Purushotham - 2 years ago
+Alka Purushotham - 3 years ago

 Directions